 4) Determine how to measure the data

-5) Decide who is going to collect the data
+5) Decide who is going to gather data

 The fifth step in creating a data collection plan is to decide who is going to collect the data.
 Nowadays, the data can also be collected through automated software.
 We may be required to liaise with the person in charge of the software to ensure the data is available and in the correct format.